Should I make him a sub-contractor?

 Hi Steve,

-I was wondering how your SFS members pay their employees, I’m not hiring full time employees yet, but I’ll be needing part time help here shortly and have a friend that is interested.
-What is the best way?
+I was wondering how your SFS members pay their employees.
+I’ll be needing part time help here shortly and have a friend that is interested.
 Should I pay him by the hour or should I just make him a sub-contractor?
-I used to pay about $20.00 a job, unless it was a real big job, then I would sometimes use a percentage.
+I used to pay about $20.00 a job.
+But sometimes I use a percentage.
 I currently charge $.30 SF with a $80.00 min. charge.
 If I pay by the hour, when should I start the clock- when we leave my shop or when we actually start cleaning the carpet?

 Just Starting Out in Tampa